georgemac510/hyperledger/asset-transfer-basic/README.md

 1. Create the test network and a channel (from the `test-network` folder).
    ```
+   ./network.sh down

    ./network.sh up createChannel -c mychannel -ca
    ```
+For javascript:

+   ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript

+2. Change directory to `application-javascript`

+   cd ../asset-transfer-basic/application-javascript/

+3. Set admin user:

+Delete the wallet/ directory in application-javascript/

+   npm start
+   Sign in
+   admin
+   admin

+* This will give an error, but creates your admin password

+4. Set new user

+Click on the 3 lines at the top-right and go to `Register`.

+Add a user name (in my case John), then choose `Creator`, then hit submit.

+Go into `wallet/` and create a new file `user-password.txt`.
+Copy and paste the `privateKey` from your `user.id` file into `user-password.txt`.
+Remove all instances of `\r\n` in the `privateKey`, then save the file.

+Logout

+5. Log into the app with your new username and password from `user-password.txt`

+6. Click on 3 lines at the top-right again and choose `Add asset`.
+Fill in the data requested, upload vehicle image and hit submit.
+Your image will be uploaded to IPFS and will render when you click on `All assets`, then `view` next to the newly added asset.

+## General directions from Hyperledger Fabric samples

 1. Deploy one of the smart contract implementations (from the `test-network` folder).
    ```